orterforth/orterforth/README.txt

 doesn't have one, using a USB to RS-232 converter.

-# Native machine code implementations can be integrated #
+# It can integrate with native machine code #

 orterforth will usually be substantially slower than other Forth implementations written in assembly code, because many